frkandris/WP-Print/readme.txt

 == Description ==

-WP Print is a simple, lightweight plugin that adds a "Print" link at the end of each post and page.
+Print Button is a simple, lightweight plugin that adds a "Print" link at the end of each post and page.
 When clicked, it opens a clean, printer-friendly version of the content in a new tab, free from headers, sidebars, widgets, and footers.

 = Features =